msolorio/my-kinda-town/README.md

 # My Kinda Town

-A responsive web app that help prospective transplants make their next move by providing information about major cities around the world.
+A responsive web app that helps prospective transplants make their next move by providing information about major cities around the world.
 Enter a city to get key metrics for that city.
 Enter more cities and compare your favorite picks side by side.

 ![alt text](./img/screenshot.png "desktop view")